 Members take responsibility for making regular reports and recommendations on different market sectors or specific equities to which they give particular attention.

-As they always say in investment circles past performance is no guarantee of what will happen in the future – but it is just that challenge that makes involvement in the group so absorbing.
+As we always have to be reminded in financial circles past performance is no guarantee of what will happen in the future – but it is just that reality that makes involvement in the group so absorbing.